philj0st/gkClock/README.txt

+Created this clock for a 5 day camp where a day had 6/5*24 Hours -> actually 6 days

 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/phipix01/pen/wBZoao.

  A flip clock, you could easily add other animations by adjusting the CSS.